 Contacting WFG is the one decision throughout Calvin and Samantha’s entire timeshare experience they do not regret.
 That’s because, in less than a year, Calvin and Samantha were timeshare-free with nearly $25,000 of timeshare debt relieved!*

-The staff of Wesley Financial Group, LLC “WFG”, strives to make a lasting impression with their clients, and when asked about their personal experience, Samantha admitted:
+The staff of Wesley Financial Group, LLC “WFG,” strives to make a lasting impression on their clients, and when asked about their personal experience, Samantha admitted:

 We’d love to see if they qualify for our timeshare termination services!